Evidence in a Car Crash

 Contact The Solution Now Law Firm Today

 According to the California Department of Insurance, any crash causing injuries or property damage over $750 must be reported to the Department of Motor Vehicles within 10 days.
 During this time you will also want to contact your insurance company.
 If you are facing serious injuries, all of these steps may seem overwhelming.
-The experienced Campbell personal injury attorneys at the Solution Now Law Firm can help you through the insurance process so that you can focus your attention on recovering from the traumatic event.
+The experienced San Jose personal injury attorneys at the Solution Now Law Firm can help you through the insurance process so that you can focus your attention on recovering from the traumatic event.
 Contact our offices at 408-256-2871 to schedule a free consultation today.